NAMI HelpLine

 Premenstrual dysphoric disorder (PMDD) is a condition where a woman experiences depression, tension, and irritability for a few days prior to menstruation that end when menstruation begins.
 These symptoms are more severe than those of premenstrual syndrome (PMS).

-Fluoxetine may also be helpful when prescribed “off-label” for body dysmorphic disorder, binge eating disorder, generalized anxiety disorder (GAD), social phobia (also known as social anxiety disorder), dysthymia, or posttraumatic stress disorder (PTSD).
+Fluoxetine may also be helpful when prescribed “off-label” for body dysmorphic disorder (BDD), binge eating disorder, generalized anxiety disorder (GAD), social phobia (also known as social anxiety disorder), posttraumatic stress disorder (PTSD), premature ejaculation, or refractory fibromyalgia.
 “Off-label” means that it hasn’t been approved by the Food and Drug Administration for this condition.
 Your mental health provider should justify his or her thinking in recommending an “off-label” treatment.
 They should be clear about the limits of the research around that medication and if there are any other options.

 What Is The Most Important Information I Should Know About Fluoxetine?